Open-Ended Reinforcement Learning with Neural Reward Functions: Related Work

-There has been previous work using neural networks to output reward to RL agents.
-Compared to our work, they use supervision to train the reward function.
-Many of them train a reward function trained with states/trajectories labeled by supervisors in some fashion \cite{abbeel2004apprenticeship,fu2017learning,singh2019end,li2021mural}.
+Encoding reward functions as neural networks has also been considered in the literature.
+Compared to our work, they are trained with supervised signals \cite{abbeel2004apprenticeship,fu2017learning,singh2019end,li2021mural}.
 Other approaches train auxiliary rewards with meta-learning \cite{zheng2018learning,du2019liir,veeriah2019discovery} to enhance the learning of the original reward function.

-Another approach to train multiple behaviours is goal-conditioned learning \cite{kaelbling1993learning,schaul2015universal,andrychowicz2017hindsight,rauber2017hindsight,nair2018visual,veeriah2018many,warde2018unsupervised,pong2019skew,choi2021variational}.
+Another approach to train multiple behaviors is goal-conditioned learning \cite{kaelbling1993learning,schaul2015universal,andrychowicz2017hindsight,rauber2017hindsight,nair2018visual,veeriah2018many,warde2018unsupervised,pong2019skew,choi2021variational}.
 In automated curriculum learning \cite{bengio2009curriculum,florensa2017reverse,forestier2017intrinsically,graves2017automated,sukhbaatar2017intrinsic,florensa2018automatic,matiisen2019teacher,narvekar2020curriculum,portelas2020teacher,portelas2020automatic,zhang2020automatic}, a sequence of goals is created such that each of them is not too hard nor too easy for the current agent.
 These approaches mostly rely on low-dimensional goal embeddings.
 When dealing with high-dimensional observations, they must use dimensionality reduction techniques.
 These techniques can introduce instabilities or destroy relevant information from the input.
 Our approach, on the other hand, can deal with high-dimensional inputs directly.
 On top of that, goals encode a narrow region of the state space, while each of our reward functions can be rewarding in a large region.
-This speeds-up the exploration in 'easy' regions of the state space.
+This speeds-up the exploration in `easy' regions of the state space.